COVID-19 pandemic in Illinois: State government response

 On March 9, Governor J. B. Pritzker issued a disaster proclamation, the state's equivalent to a state of emergency, as four new cases were announced in the state.
-Starting on March 9 onwards, Pritzker and the Illinois Department of Public Health have been conducting daily press briefings about the crisis.
+Starting on March 9 onwards, Pritzker and the Illinois Department of Public Health conducted daily press briefings about the crisis.
 On March 18, Governor Pritzker announced a new website that would be a centralized hub with information an resources related to the coronavirus and the impact on Illinois residents and businesses.

 During March, the state government announced a series of escalating measures to achieve social distancing.
 On March 13, Governor Pritzker announced that all schools in Illinois would close for a period to begin the following Tuesday and last until the end of the month.
 The governor's announcement came after hundreds of public school districts and private schools had already announced closures.
 On March 15, Governor Pritzker announced that all bars and restaurants would be closed until March 30 to "[enforce] and [preserve] the safety and health of all residents of Illinois."
 Businesses with delivery and takeout options would still be able to serve.
 On March 16, Governor Pritzker announced that all gatherings of 50 or more people would be canceled in accordance with new CDC guidelines.
 The Illinois Gaming Board suspended all video gaming operations at all licensed video gaming establishments and suspended gambling operations at all casinos from March 16 until March 30.
 On March 20, Governor Pritzker announced a statewide stay-at-home order starting on March 21 until April 7, 2020.
 All non-essential businesses were required to be closed (e.g. theaters, parks, libraries, etc.) whereas essential businesses such as grocery stores, gas stations, hospitals, pharmacies would remain open.
 On March 31, Governor Pritzker extended the statewide stay-at-home order until April 30.
 On April 23, Governor Pritzker extended the statewide stay-at-home order through May 29 with some modifications.
 Churches were also prohibited from holding meetings with more than 10 people in attendance.
 Some churches defied the governor's order, held meetings and then filed federal lawsuits.